armanniaruhi/ComputationalImaging_BM3D/README.md

 - **Total Variation (TV)**: Image smoothness measurement.
 - **BRISQUE Score**: Blind image quality assessment.
 - **SNR (Mean dB)**: Signal-to-noise ratio improvement.

+---

+# Denoising Techniques in `Denoising_synthetic.ipynb`

+This notebook explores several denoising techniques applied to synthetic noisy images, with the goal of reducing various types of noise while preserving important details.
+The following denoising methods were evaluated and compared:

+## 1. **Gaussian Noise Denoising**
+   - **Noise Type:** Gaussian noise
+   - **Method:** A Gaussian filter is used to smooth the image and reduce Gaussian noise added to the image.
+   - **Evaluation:** The denoising performance was evaluated by tuning the kernel size (`d`) and the sigma value (`sigmaX`) using a grid search.
+   - **Results:** Best parameters were found using PSNR (Peak Signal-to-Noise Ratio) evaluation.
+   - **Best Parameters:** Based on the grid search, the best denoising parameters were selected, resulting in the highest PSNR.

+## 2. **Salt & Pepper Noise Denoising**
+   - **Noise Type:** Salt and pepper noise
+   - **Method:** Median filter denoising technique was applied to remove the random black and white pixels resembling salt and pepper grains.
+   - **Evaluation:** The performance of the median filter was evaluated by tuning the filter size (`size`) using grid search.
+   - **Results:** The best filter size was selected to achieve optimal denoising performance based on PSNR.
+   - **Best Parameters:** The best filter size was selected, and the denoised image showed the highest PSNR.

+## 3. **Poisson Noise Denoising**
+   - **Noise Type:** Poisson noise
+   - **Method:** Poisson noise was added, and various denoising techniques were explored to reduce this type of noise.
+   - **Evaluation:** A grid search was conducted over different Poisson noise-specific parameters to evaluate performance.

+## 4. **Speckle Noise Denoising**
+   - **Noise Type:** Speckle noise
+   - **Method:** Speckle noise was removed using techniques like bilateral filtering and wavelet-based denoising.
+   - **Evaluation:** Speckle noise was reduced by adjusting the filter parameters for the bilateral filter and wavelet methods.

+## 5. **Bilateral Filter Denoising**
+   - **Noise Type:** Gaussian, Salt & Pepper, Speckle Noise
+   - **Method:** The bilateral filter was used for noise reduction while preserving edges.
+Parameters like the filter diameter (`d`), color standard deviation (`sigma_color`), and spatial standard deviation (`sigma_space`) were tuned via grid search.
+   - **Evaluation:** The performance was evaluated based on the PSNR after adjusting the filter parameters.
+   - **Best Parameters:** The best parameters were chosen to provide optimal denoising results.

+## 6. **Non-Local Means (NLM) Denoising**
+   - **Noise Type:** Gaussian, Salt & Pepper, Speckle Noise
+   - **Method:** Non-local means denoising was applied to smooth out noise while preserving textures and edges.
+The key parameter (`h`) was tuned for optimal results.
+   - **Evaluation:** The method was evaluated based on the PSNR, and the best parameter (`h`) was selected for each noise type.

+## 7. **Total Variation (TV) Bregman Denoising**
+   - **Noise Type:** Gaussian, Poisson, Speckle Noise
+   - **Method:** TV Bregman denoising was applied, which works by minimizing the total variation of the image while reducing noise.
+Parameters like `weight` and `max_iter` were tuned to optimize denoising.
+   - **Evaluation:** The best combination of `weight` and `max_iter` was selected based on PSNR for optimal denoising.

+## 8. **Total Variation (TV) Chambolle Denoising**
+   - **Noise Type:** Gaussian, Poisson, Speckle Noise
+   - **Method:** TV Chambolle denoising was applied to the denoised image from the median filter step.
+This method minimizes total variation with additional parameters `weight`, `epsilon`, and `max_iter`.
+   - **Evaluation:** The evaluation was based on the PSNR, with the best parameters chosen for denoising.

+### Summary
+Each denoising method was evaluated by adjusting various parameters using grid search to achieve the best PSNR values.
+The results demonstrate the effectiveness of each technique in reducing different types of noise while preserving key details in the images.